railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

 Some operations take a certain time between order and execution.
 To account for this lead time, you can set a value in days in the field :guilabel:`Chaining Lead Time`.
 Then the extra move (automatic or not) will be carried out several days after the original move.
 If you use the mode `Automatic No Step Added`, the lead time is inserted directly into the initial order.
-In this way you can add security lead times at certain control points in the warehouse.
+In this way, you can add security lead times at certain control points in the warehouse.

-Structuring locations
+Structuring Locations
 ---------------------

 You will see in the next part that linking locations allows you you manage a whole series of complex cases